Riley Greene homers twice and Mark Canha goes deep to power Tigers past Rays 4-2

 ST. PETERSBURG, Fla.
 (AP) - Riley Greene went deep twice for his first multi-homer game, Mark Canha added a homer and the Detroit Tigers beat the Tampa Bay Rays 4-2 on Tuesday night.

-The Tigers have won the first two of the three-game set to clinch their fifth unbeaten road series (4-0-1) to start the season.
-Detroit last opened a season with five unbeaten road series in 2007.
+The Tigers have won the first two of the three-game set and have won four of their last five games.

 With the Tigers trailing 2-1 in the eighth, Greene hit a two-shot off Colin Poche (0-1) and Canha added a solo drive to make it 4-2.